Use this checklist to troubleshoot your Amazon Seller Central connection and campaign settings.

 Check the Activity Log (below the tiles on your Dashboard) and the Orders graph to the right of it.
 Do these show that orders have been imported within the last 24 hours?

-If the last order import was several days ago, try updating your MWS credentials.
+If the last order import was several days ago, try updating your Amazon connection.
 This should trigger your order imports as well as your emails.

 2. Is Your Campaign Active?